KLAT: Spanish-language talk and sports

 In 2003, KLAT was bought by Univision, primarily a Spanish-language TV network that was also getting into radio ownership.
 It became the flagship station of the Major League Baseball's Houston Astros.
 In 2012, KLAT became part of the Univision America talk radio network.
 That continued until July 17, 2015, when the talk format was dropped and replaced by a Spanish Christian contemporary format known as "Amor Celestial" which translates to "Heavenly Love".

 In March 2016, KLAT began to air Houston Dynamo soccer games, as a first step into sports radio.
 On December 20, 2016, Univision announced that KLAT would be one of the charter affiliates of Univision Deportes Radio, a Spanish-language sports network launched in April 2017.
 Astros baseball broadcasts refurned for the 2021 season.

 Latino Media Network sale

-On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities (including KLAT) and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposes to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities (including KLAT) and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposed to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+The sale was consummated on December 30, 2022.

+Sometime in late 2024, KLAT switched to a Spanish AC/Regional Mexican format.